-In her recent memoir “Bite Me: How Lyme Disease Stole My Childhood, Made Me Crazy, and Almost Killed Me,” Ally Hilfiger describes how an undiagnosed Lyme infection ruined her childhood, eventually leading to a mental breakdown at 18.
+In her memoir “Bite Me: How Lyme Disease Stole My Childhood, Made Me Crazy, and Almost Killed Me,” Ally Hilfiger describes how an undiagnosed Lyme infection ruined her childhood.
+It eventually led to a mental breakdown at 18.
 Ultimately, a psychiatrist recognized the symptoms of Lyme and helped Hilfiger get appropriate treatment.

 Unfortunately, treatment for late-stage Lyme disease can be time-consuming and expensive.
 On top of that, sick children may feel guilty and stressed due to the financial burden their treatment places on the family.

-Furthermore, during the long course of treatment, children may continue to experience debilitating pain and fatigue, feeling abandoned by friends who are incapable of understanding their condition.
+Furthermore, during the long course of treatment, children may continue to experience debilitating pain and fatigue.
+They may feel abandoned by friends who are incapable of understanding their condition.
 Hopeless and helpless, some of these patients fall into a deep depression.